 No Drivers’ Championships have been decided here, but Williams secured their first Constructors’ Championship at the track in 1980 and Mercedes were crowned Constructors’ Champions for a record-breaking seventh successive season in 2020.

 The driver leading the title race after the Imola round failed to go on and win the title after all of F1’s first nine visits to the track.
-It has happened only six times since 1989 – including in each of the last two seasons.
+It has happened only six times since 1989 – including in both 2021 and 2022.

 There have been six occasions where the team leading the Constructors’ Championship after a race at Imola failed to win that season’s title.
 2022 was the first time this has occurred since 2003.